 This morning you will be met by your driver-guide and driven in your private 4x4 safari vehicle to the Tarangire National Park.
 The drive is about 3 hours on a tarred road and you will arrive in time to enjoy lunch at the lodge.

 After lunch, you will depart on a game drive in the Park.
 The Tarangire National Park is especially renowned for its large herds of elephants and oryx, tree climbing lions and huge pythons, as well as rock paintings which were done by early man tens of thousands of years ago.

 Set off early this morning for the 3 to 3.5 hour drive to the Ngorongoro Conservation Area Main Gate.
 Your driver will need to fill in some paperwork, so while you wait for him you can visit the small information centre.
 You then drive up the narrow, winding road through magnificent trees and foliage to the Crater rim itself, stopping at the view point to take in the most amazing view across the entire Crater.
 The road continues around the Crater rim to the descent road down into the Crater and within 90 minutes you will be on the Crater floor itself.
 The Ngorongoro Crater is on many peoples bucket list of places to see and visit.
 This natural wonder is the largest unflooded, intact volcanic caldera in the world.
 The actual crater is about 20 km across, 600 meters deep and covers 300 sq km.
 Within the rim there are an estimated 30,000 animals, making this one of the densest concentration of wildlife within Africa.
-Explore every inch of the caldera floor before departing late afternoon for the drive to your accommodation, which clings to the rim of the crater.
+Explore the caldera floor before departing late afternoon for the drive to your accommodation, which clings to the rim of the crater.

 The Ngorongoro Serena Lodge is built from local river stone and camouflaged with indigenous vines.
 Designed to blend completely into the landscape, it is entirely invisible from the floor of the Crater 600 metres below.
 Your room has a panoramic private balcony from which to soak in the marvellous views over the crater itself.